Cryptography-mpc/Final-Project-Multiple-Party-Computation-Cryptograpy/README.md

 # User Interface
 We built a library mainly for software developers, but included visual aids and infrastructure for easier understanding.
 It's designed to show anyone how our system works, especially in Multi-party computation.
 Our simple interface gives a clear view of the protocol's progress and even includes a log output to follow the entire process.

-Insert screens here

-[ QR code for GitHub repo on bottom-right ]

 ## Development proccess

 At first the Development process was to read a lot and get deep into the article of Justin Brickell and Vitaly Shmatikov, which you can access [here](https://github.com/Dolev-Dublon/Final-Project-Multiple-Party-Computation-Cryptograpy/blob/main/shmat_asiacrypt05.pdf).